StefansArya/scarletsframe-default/README.md

 ## GitHub Pages
 There are a default template for deploying into `gh-pages` branch on `/.github/workflows/gh-pages.yml-template`.
 To use it you just need to rename it to `gh-pages.yml`.
 Then go to your project settings, scroll down, and configure your GitHub Pages.

-### For automatic build on some online service
+### For automatic build on Vercel
-If you're using automatic build you can specify this on the settings.<br>
+If you're using Vercel you can specify this on the settings.<br>
 > Build Command       : npm run compile<br>
 > Output Directory    : public<br>
 > Development Command : npm start<br>

-`Build command` is a command for compiling the source and the compiled files will be placed on public folder (configured on `gulpfiles.js`). `Development Command` is a command for starting the compiler server so you can use hot reload feature if you editing the source somewhere.
+`Build command` is a command for compiling the source and the compiled files will be placed on public folder (configured on `gulpfile.js`). `Development Command` is a command for starting the compiler server so you can use hot reload feature if you editing the source somewhere.

 ### License
 MIT